ionicapple/IAmStuckOnThisBCISawWhatYouWantedInApril2017-ItWasGenuine-IRememberThat-IGetIt/README.md

 i saw this white trash loser crash out when i was asking him to write LORs in fall 2018 on twitter and my intuiton kept saying, its signal, its not noise, its about me, hes jealous/envious that im applying to competitive programs

 ok brb in like 2 hrs

+like it always felt like something was off about this whole thing and it wasnt you, like it was just something else